Private Student Loans

 You can consolidate federal student loans through the US Department of Education for free.
 This combines your payments into one, which can make managing your loans easier.
 However, it won’t lower your interest rate.
 You can consolidate private student loans with a new private student loan.
 It’s not always a good idea to pay off federal student loans with a private student loan because you’d lose certain benefits, like income-based repayment plans, that are only available if you have federal student loans.

-Debt resolution usually isn't an option for student loans.
+Debt relief usually isn't an option for student loans.
 If you have federal student loans, there are programs that can help you get your loans out of default.
 If you're behind on private student loans, you'll need to contact your lender to learn more about your options.

 Related Articles